seung-lab/cloud-volume/README.md

 Thanks to Jeremy Maitin-Shepard and Stephen Plaza for their C++ code defining the compression and decompression (respectively) protocol for [compressed_segmentation](https://github.com/janelia-flyem/compressedseg).
 Thanks to Peter Lindstrom et al. for [their work](https://computation.llnl.gov/projects/floating-point-compression) on fpzip, the C++ code, and assistance.
 Thanks to Nico Kemnitz for his work on the "Kempression" protocol that builds on fpzip (we named it, not him).
 Thanks to Dan Bumbarger for contributing code and information helpful for getting CloudVolume working on Windows.
+Thanks to Fredrik Kihlander for his [pure python implementation](https://github.com/wc-duck/pymmh3) of murmurhash3 and [Austin Appleby](https://github.com/aappleby/smhasher) for developing murmurhash3.

 ## Mailing List